Josephine County Intergroup Newsletter

 OR leave your contact info at the Central Office.

-My friends, I pray that you grab ahold of this Program.
-I pray that you hold on with your dear life.
-Not that I know firsthand what awaits us at the end of this journey, but I do know that the journey is a beautiful life.
+My friends, I pray that you fully and wholeheartedly embrace this Program.
+I pray that you hold on to it with your dear life.
+Not that I know firsthand what awaits you and me during the journey, but I do know this.
+The journey is a beautiful life.
+It’s not always smooth sailing and sunny blue skies, and it definitely isn’t always fair, but it is always good.
+So, I pray that God richly blesses you, keeps you, and protects you.
 As Bill W. proclaims in the Big Book, “It is a fellowship in Alcoholics Anonymous.
 There you will find release from care, boredom, and worry.
 Your imagination will be fired.
 Life will mean something at last.
 The most satisfactory years of your existence lie ahead.
 Thus, we find the fellowship, and so will you” (A.A.W.S.
-Alcoholics Anonymous, 2001).
+Alcoholics Anonymous, 2001, p.
+152).

 Sincerely, your friend,

-Subscribe to “Keeping It Simple” newsletter for future publications emailed directly to you.
+Subscribe to “One Day at a Time” newsletter for future publications emailed directly to you.
 Sorry, we cannot email back issues at this time, but please enjoy reading them online here.

 Other Area Newsletters: